TechForUK/brexchat/content/_index.md

 ## How it works

-This is a simplified version of the radical conversation method created by Dr Karin Tamerius
+This is a simplified version of the Radical Conversation process which encourages positive conversations rather than arguments.

-Find out more
+{{< button "/help/_index.md" "Learn more" >}}